This list is used by the Anthropologies of African Biosciences Research Group to circulate contributions to their forum

 A discussion list for students based in UK HEIs funded through C-SAP This list has been retained - 29/04/2013

-The CSIS is a partnership between the University of Liverpool and National Museums Liverpool.
-This list is used to make announcements about slavery-studies events on Merseyside, and to facilitate the setting up of slavery research projects.
+The Centre for the Study of International Slavery (CSIS) is a research partnership between the University of Liverpool and National Museums Liverpool's International Slavery Museum.
+This list is used to make announcements about the Centre's activities and related events.
+See www.liv.ac.uk/csis for more information.

 The Culture-Health-Ireland mailing list is used for discussion and support for all those interested in cultural aspects of physical and mental health in Ireland (and abroad).